 Moriah credits her homeschool education for her lifelong fixation with fashion history & costuming.
 Her mom gets the credit for teaching her to sew as a child!
 Moriah has made historical clothes for re-enactments as well as more fanciful costumes for herself, and even makes regular clothing as well.

-She has been enjoying the past year working in North Coast Dance’s Costume Shop and likes to imagine her specialty is getting calluses on her fingers from her love of hand sewing.
+She has been enjoying working in North Coast Dance’s Costume Shop and likes to imagine her specialty is getting calluses on her fingers from her love of hand sewing.
 Her very favorite things about her job so far have been absorbing new skills every day and making friends.